 • Covers vaccines but has a fixed dollar amount or cap for vaccines.
 Once that fixed dollar amount is reached, your child is then eligible for VFC vaccine.

-An administration fee of $10.00 is requested for each VFC vaccine but no VFC eligible child ages 0 through 18 years of age will be denied VFC supplied vaccines due to inability to pay administration fees.
+An administration fee is requested for each VFC vaccine but no VFC eligible child ages 0 through 18 years of age will be denied VFC supplied vaccines due to inability to pay administration fees.

 It is the responsibility of the insured client to know their insurance plan benefits.
 Please bring ALL insurance cards and medical cards to be reviewed and eligibility confirmed.
 Primary and secondary insurance information is needed, if applicable.